sumanthkulkarni13/nomad-vagrant-lab/README.md

 ## What is this?

-A simple 3-node or 6-node lab running Ubuntu servers on VirtualBox and each node runs Consul and Nomad servers which can be configured as a cluster.
+A simple 3-node running Ubuntu servers on VirtualBox and each node runs Consul and Nomad servers which can be configured as a cluster.

 ## Why use this method?